Multi-agent blind quantum computation without universal cluster states: Introduction

 The Universal Blind Quantum Computing (UBQC) protocol was proposed in \cite{Broadbent2008UniversalComputation} based on the MBQC framework.
-UBQC protocol utilizes a universal cluster state and requires a semi-classical client with a single agent or an entirely classical client with multiple agents. \M{Some other proposals made BQC with a single agent and an entirely classical client are possible, however, these proposals require some computational assumptions~\cite{Mahadev2018ClassicalComputations,BrakerskiQuantumClassical,Cojocaru2019QFactory:Preparation}}.
-In this paper, we make use of a quantum graphical reasoning method, ZX-Calculus, to implement BQC with multiple agents and an entirely classical client. \M{The UBQC protocol utilize a universal cluster state, forcing all the information describing the algorithm stored in the single qubit rotation angles.
-It gives up the ability to store information with the entanglement configuration between qubits.} Compared to the UBQC protocol, our method does not require a universal cluster state.
+UBQC protocol utilizes a universal cluster state and can be implemented by a semi-classical client with a single agent or an entirely classical client with multiple agents.
+There are other proposals implementing BQC with a single agent and an entirely classical client are possible, however, these proposals require some computational assumptions~\cite{Mahadev2018ClassicalComputations,BrakerskiQuantumClassical,Cojocaru2019QFactory:Preparation}.

+In this paper, we make use of a quantum graphical reasoning method, ZX-Calculus, to derive a BQC protocol that can be implemented with multiple agents and an entirely classical client.
+The UBQC protocol utilizes a universal cluster state, forcing all the information describing the algorithm to be encoded in the measurement axis.
+It sacrifices the ability to encode information into the entanglement structure between qubits.
+Contrarily, our method does have information encoded in the entanglement structure, and does not require a universal cluster state.
 This makes our protocol more resource-efficient.

-This paper is arranged as follows: Section \ref{sec:BQC} reviews the UBQC protocol.
-Section \ref{sec:zx} introduces ZX-calculus, a graphical quantum reasoning technique that we use to derive our result.
+This paper is arranged as follows: Section \ref{sec:zx} describes ZX-calculus, a graphical quantum reasoning technique that we use to derive our result.
 Section \ref{sec:zx_bqc} explains our BQC protocol.
-Section \ref{sec:proof} gives the proof of the correctness and secureness of our protocol.
-Section \ref{sec:swap_test} gives an minimal example of implementing this protocol.
-Section \ref{sec:discussion} discusses the compatibility with existing verification protocols, and quantify the resource cost of our protocol and the UBQC protocol.
-Section \ref{sec:conclusion} summarize the paper.
+Section \ref{sec:proof} gives proof of the correctness and secureness of our protocol.
+Section \ref{sec:discussion} discusses the compatibility with existing verification protocols, and quantifies the resource cost of our protocol and the UBQC protocol.
+Section \ref{sec:conclusion} summarizes the paper.